The Value of Art: Painting vs Drawing

-When it comes to the value and pricing of artwork, there are a few things to factor in.
-Much of it has to do with the difficulty of the piece, and the experience of the artist.
+When it comes to the value and pricing of artwork, there are several things to consider.
+First of all, much of what determines the price of a work has to do with the difficulty of the piece, and the experience of the artist.
 An accomplished artist with a lot of time invested in their talent is deserving of a high price.
 You’re paying or admiring years of hard work and learning.

 When you get into the drawing mediums, the price will go down.
 The materials cost less, and the time investment often goes down as well.